MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/resolve-pagelatch-ex-contention.md

 - Your application does frequent INSERT or UPDATE operations against the table.

 - You have many CPUs on the system.
 Typically, the server has 16 CPUs or more.
-This allows multiple sessions to do the INSERT operations against the same table concurrently.
+This hardware configuration allows multiple sessions to do the INSERT operations against the same table concurrently.

 In this situation, you may experience a decrease in performance of your application.
 When you examine wait types in **sys.dm_exec_requests**, you observe waits on the **PAGELATCH_EX** wait type and many sessions that are waiting on this wait type.